 Blizzard is showing off the first iteration of the latest contract they have introduced.
 This contract is laying out some important guidelines for the players who choose to enter Azeroth and they are bound to agree to the contract to play the game.

 By introducing this contract, Blizzard is aiming to build a community where every player is welcome, no matter from which background they are coming.

 To be specific, this new social contract introduced in the 9.2.5 patch requests the players to be good to their fellow gamers.
-The experienced gamers must be ready to help the newcomers by clearing their questions and helping them in doing various activities.
+Experienced gamers must be ready to help newcomers by clearing their questions and helping them with various activities.

 This step taken by Blizzard is a big step if for a game that is known for its extremely toxic community.
 This contract is only valid if Blizzard is willing to enforce all the terms and conditions.

 How does this affect World of Warcraft?

 To be honest, this contract will not be affecting the game much because the players are just required to click on the “I Agree” button before logging into the game.

 They will not have any sort of compulsion to listen to the terms and conditions of the social contract until and unless there is repercussion from Blizzard.